-- 4.1 In order to be eligible for any grant award, a lead claimant in respect of a claimant household must meet the following criteria: - be resident within Leicester, unless a household member is a foster carer for a child previously under the Council's care; and - be liable for Council Tax at the property, or be able to provide evidence that they are liable for energy bills at the property, and - be aged sixteen years or more; and - be on a low income1; and
+- 4.1 In order to be eligible for any grant award, a lead claimant in respect of a claimant household must meet the following criteria: - be resident within Leicester, unless a household member is a foster carer for a child previously under the Council's care; and - be liable for Council Tax at the property, or be able to provide evidence that they are liable for energy bills at the property, and - be aged sixteen years or more; and - be on a low income; and

-1 "low income" means you are receiving less than the average full-time wage in Leicester of £586.70 per week, or you receive a means-tested benefit such as Universal Credit, Tax Credits, Housing Benefit or Council Tax Support.
+&lt;sup>1 "low income" means you are receiving less than the average full-time wage in Leicester of £586.70 per week, or you receive a means-tested benefit such as Universal Credit, Tax Credits, Housing Benefit or Council Tax Support.

 - have personal savings of less than £1,500; and

 - be experiencing financial hardship.

-- 4.2 A claimant household receiving district heating shall not be eligible for an award except for costs related to electricity.
-This restriction shall not apply where the claim is up to £100 to cover instances of disability-related increased energy expenditure, or where the property is considered 'out of scope' for meter fitting.
-Awards will be in the form of a direct credit to your District Heating account.
+- 4.2 A claimant household receiving district heating shall not be eligible for an award to cover energy bills.
+This restriction shall not apply where the claim is up to £100 to cover instances of disability-related increased energy expenditure.
 Further awards may be made by exception only through your Housing Officer.

-- 4.3 A claimant household consisting only of persons without recourse to public funds2 will not be eligible for a grant award.
+- 4.3 A claimant household consisting only of persons without recourse to public funds will not be eligible for a grant award.
 The only exception in which such a household will be considered is where there is a genuine care need that does not arise solely from destitution leading to a statutory duty for the Council:

 - there are community care needs, and/or;

 - they have serious health problems, and/or;

 - there is a risk to a child's wellbeing.